 How to make your trade show great?

 An Exhibition or trade show is an opportunity for face to face meetings with a large number of people, in a defined time period.
-They are useful for meeting and talking with prospects, existing customers and suppliers.
-So here is a list to make your trade show successful.
+They are useful for meeting and talking with prospects, existing customers, and suppliers.
+So here is a list to make your trade show a success.

-First you must understand the reasons and expectations for exhibiting at the show.
-It is important that you visit the intended show the previous year, and in the same venue and location.
+First, you must understand the reasons and expectations for exhibiting at the show.
+It is important that you visit the intended show the previous year(s) and in the same venue and location.
 Look at the layout for preferable stand locations.
-Agree some measurements that can be used to measure the success of the show for your business.
+Agree on some measurements that can be used to measure the success of the show for your business.

 Notify your audience of the show and you’re exhibiting and why it would be beneficial for them to visit.
 Give them a real incentive to visit the show and in particular your stand.
 Offer them something on your stand, a free cup of coffee at least, a discussion on your new product launch, some education or presentation, but make sure you inform them of the benefit.